mcclory/Security-Infrastructure/README.md

 pip3 install virtualenvwrapper
 ```

 `virtualenvwrapper` also requires a bit of configuration locally to ensure that it can be used from the terminal properly.
 Per it's [documentation](https://virtualenvwrapper.readthedocs.io/en/latest/#introduction) you'll want to souce the init script in any terminal session you want to use the toolset in.
 Additionally, as we're working in python3, you'll want to set an environment variable to indicate to `virtualenvwrapper` which python executable to use.
-This can be accomplished with the following command, either run in the terminal each time you want to use it, or otherwise added to your environment via `~/.bashrc` or `/etc/bashrc`:
+This can be accomplished with the following command, either run in the terminal each time you want to use it, or otherwise added to your environment via `~/.bashrc` or `/etc/bash.bashrc` or otherwise added to your [machine's environment](find article on virtualenvwrapper setup for windows) variables:

 ```bash
 VIRTUALENVWRAPPER_PYTHON=/usr/local/bin/python3